 Attackers often gain their initial foothold within an organization by targeting end-user workstations via phishing or by exploiting browser vulnerabilities.
-From there, they are able to spread laterally and infect other workstations as well as attack the servers where the crown jewels reside.
+From there, they are able to spread laterally and infect other workstations as well as attack the servers where enterprise crown jewels reside.

-OPAQ’s unique, patented technology brings wider scope and scale to microsegmentation by protecting roaming users as they access data from anywhere in the network, as well as delivering all of the protection for servers and cloud workloads that microsegmentation projects demand.
+OPAQ’s unique, patented technology brings wider scope and scale to microsegmentation by protecting roaming users as they access data from anywhere in the WAN, as well as delivering all of the protection for servers and cloud workloads that microsegmentation projects demand.

 Zero Trust Software-Defined Network Segmentation

 Sooner or later, any technology designed to prevent attacks on computer networks will be bypassed, and when prevention fails, containment is critical.
 A defense-in-depth strategy targeting each stage of the kill chain is necessary to prevent security incidents from turning into breaches.
-Every organization must have not only perimeter security (antivirus, scanning, etc.) to protect Internet-borne North-South traffic, but also East-West protection against threats that are already inside, including malicious insiders, supply chain partner infections, and other sources of significant risk to sensitive data and systems.
+Every organization must have not only perimeter security (antivirus, scanning, etc.) to protect Internet-borne north-south traffic, but also east-west protection against threats that are already inside, including malicious insiders, supply chain partner infections, and other sources of significant risk to sensitive data and systems.

 Good network segmentation enables organizations to set up security policies for user and device access to specific network equipment, applications, and data.
 However, the traditional approach of segmenting networks at the hardware level is slow and costly to implement and can’t keep up with the pace of business requirements and regulatory changes.